3 Data Entry and Editing

 1. Open the file.

-4. Select the starting cell of the destination, e.g. D20.
+4. Select the upper-left cell of the destination, for example, D20.

 3.7 Auto fill

-How to enter data that has a pattern quickly in your worksheet.
+How to quickly enter data that follows a pattern.

-Excel has several options to quickly fill a row or column with data that follows a pattern or is based on lists.
-For example, Excel has built-in lists for the days of the weeks and the months of the year.
-But you can also make your custom lists through the options of Excel.
-Another possibility is to create a pattern that Excel recognizes.
-When filling the cells with new values Excel makes use of this pattern.
-Often two values for pattern recognition are sufficient.
+Excel provides several ways to quickly fill rows or columns with data that follows a pattern or is based on a list.
+Excel has built-in lists for days of the week and months of the year, and you can create custom lists in Excel’s options.
+You can also enter a pattern that Excel recognizes and continues.
+Often, two values are enough for Excel to identify the pattern.

-To quickly fill in data series, you can use the fill handle.
-This is the black square in the lower right corner of the selection.
-When you move the mouse pointer over the fill handle, the shape of the pointer changes from in and then you can drag.
+You can use the fill handle to quickly enter data series.
+The fill handle is the small black square in the lower-right corner of a selected cell or range.
+When you hover the mouse pointer over the fill handle, the pointer changes from to , and you can then drag to fill.

 Figure 3.2: Fill handle.